-As a result, young individuals have to deal with behavioural changes and mood swings that turn homework into a negative practice in school life.
+As a result, young individuals have to deal with behavioral changes and mood swings that turn homework into a harmful practice in school life.

 5. Homework provides no space for creativity.

-Let’s face it, and home assignments eat up 99% of the leisure time since undergrads spend many hours coping with every other task.
+Let’s face it; home assignments consume 99% of their leisure time since undergrads spend many hours coping with every other task.

-That’s the time when you could focus on some creative stuff that you’re passionate about, such as painting, jogging, writing poems, playing table games, sketching clothes, playing the guitar, and so on.
+That’s when you could focus on some creative stuff you’re passionate about, such as painting, jogging, writing poems, playing table games, sketching clothes, playing the guitar, and so on.

-The reality is that there might be a case where college students are much interested in working on creative projects rather than being stuck in the homework chaos.
+The reality is that there might be a case where college students are much more interested in working on creative projects rather than being stuck in homework chaos.

 The advantages and disadvantages of homework are both equally valid.
-That is why the question, “Should college students have homework?” isn’t a simple one.
+That is why the question, “Should college students have homework?” isn’t simple.

-While professors don’t know what to say, undergrads find themselves in the middle of an overloaded schedule.
+While professors don’t know what to say, undergrads are in the middle of an overloaded schedule.

 It is essential to consider all the pros and cons of home assignments, considering all the perspectives to find the right balance.